azra-k1n/azra-k1n/README.md

-- 👋 Hi, I’m Nick, a software engineer with over 3 years experience developing web applications
+- 👋 Hi, I’m Nick, a software engineer with over 7 years experience developing web applications
 - 👀 I’m interested in coding, architecture, web development & its' future
-- 🌱 I’m currently learning Haskell & Go
+- 🌱 I’m currently learning Golang, Microservices, and MCP workflows
-- 💞️ I’m looking to collaborate on anything revolving around Cardano
+- 💞️ I’m looking to simply grow as an engineer day by day

 <!---
 azra-k1n/azra-k1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.